wordsonplay/game-ideas/README.md

 * Possibly moving platforms too?

 ## Cavern-sweeper
-A minesweeper varient set in procedurally generated caves.
+A minesweeper variant set in procedurally generated caves.

 ## Echo
 A 2D top-down dungeon explorer set in a dark room, using echo-location particles.